vatterspun/Ding-Press/README.md

 Built using AutoIt freeware scripting language: https://www.autoitscript.com/site/autoit/

+## Download

+See the home page for a binary distribution.

 ## Build instructions

 1. Build the AutoIt script using AutoIt freeware to create *Ding-Press.exe*